Reason.com - Free Minds and Free Markets

 What Convicting Comey Would Require

 These precedents do not bode well for the federal case against Comey.
-To convict him, prosecutors must prove two things: that his "86 47" post is reasonably viewed as a "serious expression" of an intent to commit violence and that he "consciously disregarded a substantial risk" that it would be understood as such.
+To convict him, prosecutors must prove at least two things: that his "86 47" post is reasonably viewed as a "serious expression" of an intent to commit violence and that he "consciously disregarded a substantial risk" that it would be understood as such.

 Given the various possible meanings of eighty-six, meeting that first test will be difficult.
 The very message at issue here is commonly communicated without homicidal intent.
 Americans can endorse it by wearing T-shirts or displaying bumper stickers available from online retailers such as Amazon and Etsy.
 According to Trump's logic, the vendors who sell such products and the customers who buy them are all guilty of threatening his life.
 That is hardly the view of "a reasonable person."